<< ARI Watch< Part I Part II Part III

 2008 · John McCain vs. Barack Obama

 In his podcast of 20 October 2008 Leonard Peikoff says he won’t vote for either candidate.
-First consider his reason for rejecting Senator McCain.
+Why does he reject the Republican, McCain?
 Is it because McCain blocked investigation into the looting of the S&L s in the 1980s, at the time the biggest financial fraud ever perpetrated?
-Or is it because McCain made Neocon aggression in the Middle East and their lies justifying it part of his campaign platform?
-Or because McCain sings Israel’s praises at American-Israeli PAC events?
-Surely not the last two, for like everyone at ARI Mr. Peikoff worships Israel and calls for a war against Iran.
+Or is it because he sings Israel’s praises at American-Israeli PAC events?
+Or because he made Neocon aggression in the Middle East and the lies justifying it part of his campaign platform?
+Surely neither of the last two, for like everyone at ARI Mr. Peikoff worships Israel and calls for war against Iran.

-But Mr. Peikoff doesn’t go into detail.
+But Mr. Peikoff doesn’t go into details.
 Instead, he says he won’t vote for any Republican, because “that party has to be wiped out or severely punished for its affiliation with Evangelicals and with religion more broadly.”
 An affiliation vague – we point out – and Evangelicals who threaten you not, while statism is eating you alive.
-Mr. Peikoff goes on to say that religion “is the greatest threat to the country, infinitely more so than socialism ... .”
+Mr. Peikoff goes on to say that religion, that is, Christianity, “is the greatest threat to the country, infinitely more so than socialism ... .”

-He claims that McCain’s choice of Sarah Palin for running-mate, made after his nomination, proves that Republicans are reaching out to Evangelicals.
-That may be, and/or they grabbed a handy lady politician expecting they would be running against Hillary Clinton instead of Barack Obama.
+He claims that McCain’s choice of Sarah Palin for running-mate proves that Republicans are reaching out to Evangelicals.
+It could be true but more likely they grabbed a handy lady politician expecting they would be running against Hillary Clinton instead of Barack Obama.
 [1]

-Despite Mr. Peikoff’s 2006 pronouncement urging everyone to vote Democrat no matter what (see Part III), he won’t vote for Obama either.
-[2] He says that setting aside everything else, Obama’s affiliation with the Reverend Wright, only reluctantly abandoned, was enough for him to reject Obama.
+Mr. Peikoff rejects the Democrat, Obama, too, despite his 2006 midterms pronouncement urging – in the strongest terms – that every Objectivist vote Democrat.
+[2] He says that setting aside everything else, Obama’s affiliation with the Reverend Jeremiah Wright was enough for him to reject Obama.
 And though Obama “has ties to the Muslim religion ... let’s suppose he’s only a deeply religious Christian.
 That’s not much better, so I wouldn’t vote for him on religious grounds either.”
-Apparently Mr. Peikoff’s opposition to Obama, like that to McCain, is based primarily on his being religious some way or other.
-In addition, Mr. Peikoff – who at times acts as if he is really anti-American – opposes Obama because, and we agree, “he is really anti-American.”
+In addition Mr. Peikoff – who at times acts as if he is really anti-American – opposes Obama because, and we agree, “he is really anti-American.”

-Let’s go back to the time of the primaries, before the Republican and Democratic nominations.
-Though none of the candidates were perfect, or even a better sort of Objectivist, Ron Paul was by far the best man ever to run for president since the beginning of our chronology in Part I. To repeat: Perfect, no. Objectivist, no. Good, both as to practical and philosophical politics, yes.
+So let’s go back to the time of the 2008 primaries, before the Republican and Democratic nominations.
+Though none of the candidates were perfect, or even a better sort of Objectivist, Ron Paul was easily the best man ever to run for president since Calvin Coolidge.
+To repeat: Perfect, no. Objectivist, no. Good, both as to practical and philosophical politics, yes.
 If you insist on John Galt for president, read no further – and wait forever, while the Obamas and McCains take over America.

-Mr. Peikoff discussed Ron Paul obliquely, and then directly using Yaron Brook as his mouthpiece in his podcast of 23 December 2007.
-He begins by saying that a politician’s party takes precedence over his personal beliefs and voting record.
+Mr. Peikoff, in his podcast of 23 December 2007, discussed Ron Paul obliquely and then using Yaron Brook as his mouthpiece.
+He begins by saying that a politician’s party takes precedence over the politician’s personal beliefs and voting record.
 To keep his political base satisfied in a mixed economy an individual politician must, Mr. Peikoff says, use his power to advance the causes of various pressure groups “no matter what individuals, with what ideas, hold what offices, in the [party].”
-Mr. Peikoff thinks the Republican Party is the more dangerous one:
+Mr. Peikoff thinks the Republican Party is more dangerous than the Democratic:

 “[The Republicans] at one time ... were a pro-capitalist bastion, but their base now is ...
 Medieval Christian fundamentalism.
 To assist a party which has turned from Capitalism to Medievalism, to help give them control of any branch of government, is to cast your vote for the leaders of the equivalent of the Jesus Freaks as our next ruler.”

 Was the Republican Party ever a pro-capitalist bastion?
-They once to some extent paid lip-service to capitalism, with the result that post FDR they got away with stealing – redistributing – even more money than the Democrats.
+They once to some extent paid lip-service to capitalism, with the result that after FDR they got away with stealing – redistributing – even more money than the Democrats.
 Ronald Reagan was a prime example.
-As for the influence of Christian fundamentalism, see Part III.
+As for the influence of Christian fundamentalism, see “Presidential Elections – ARI 2004.”
+[2 again]

 And where does Mr. Peikoff get off criticizing any group for Medievalism when ARI is the Western world’s foremost advocate of government institutionalized torture?
 [4]